josephbeuysmum/Dertisch/README.md

 And a boilerplate `Dertisch` Waiter looks like this:

-	struct SomeWaiter: DTWaiterProtocol {
+	class/struct SomeWaiter: DTWaiterProtocol {
 		init(orders: DTOrders, maitreD: DTMaitreD) {
 	}

+dan 07527413718
+gas 01273325854

-There are four additional functions that can be implemented if required.
+There are four additional waiter functions that can be implemented if required.
+These are called in the order they are listed below.

 	extension SomeWaiter: DTWaiterProtocol {
 		...
+		// called after viewDidLoad()
 		func dishCooked() {}

-		mutating func serve<T>(with data: T?) {}
+		// called from the related head chef mutating func serve<T>(with data: T?) {}

+		 // called after viewDidAppear()
 		func dishServed() {}

+		// called at deallocation time
 		mutating func cleanUp() {}
 	}

-These functions are hopefully self-explanatory, and they are called in the order they are listed above.

-A boilerplate `Dertisch` Dish looks like this:
+A boilerplate `Dertisch` Dish (view controller) looks like this:

 	class SomeDish: DTDish {
 		override func set(_ orders: DTOrders, and waiter: DTWaiterProtocol) {}